EdwardKHKim/vision_and_autonomous_surgical_movement/README.md

 source devel/setup.bash
 rosrun ecm_controller movement.py
 ```
-9. In CoppeliaSim, the PSM1 arm will
+9. In CoppeliaSim, the PSM1 arm will move to the object of interest.
+Grasp the object and let go of the object in another desired location.
+Sometimes, the object of interest will not be grasped.
+This seems to be an error in CoppeliaSim.
+However, at the minimum you can will be able to see the following movements in order:

+PSM1 moves to the first indicated Cartesian Coordinate &#8594; Open jaw &#8594; Close jaw &#8594; PSM1 moves to the second indicated Caresian Coordinate &#8594; Open jaw.

 ## Todo
 - The autonomous movement node should subscribe to a transformation node that transforms the Cartesian Coordinates in 2D from the vision node to Cartesian Coordinates in 3D.